alexfilsecker/rhombus-assesment/backend/README.md

 13. We then sort and slice the data, creating a `rows` object.

-14. We then return the `rows` and `cols` objects to the frontend along with other information.
+14. We finally return the `rows` and `cols` objects to the frontend along with other information.